autobase-tech/docs/docs/overview/architecture.md

 ## Autobase Console

-Autobase Console is the web-based control plane for managing the lifecycle of PostgreSQL clusters.
+Autobase Console is the web-based platform for managing the lifecycle of PostgreSQL clusters.
 It consists of the Console UI, Console API, and Console DB.

 - **Console UI** provides a web interface for creating clusters, launching operations, and monitoring status.
 - **Console API** receives requests from the UI, stores and reads data from the Console DB, and triggers automation tasks when required.
 - **Console DB** stores cluster metadata, server information, settings, operation results, and current status.

-Console and Automation are tightly integrated: users perform actions in the UI, the API prepares the required inventory and variables, and the Automation container runs Ansible playbooks to deploy, configure, or maintain PostgreSQL clusters.
+Console and Automation are tightly integrated: users perform actions in the UI, the API prepares the required inventory and variables, and the Automation container runs Ansible [playbooks](https://github.com/autobase-tech/autobase/tree/main/automation/playbooks) to deploy, configure, or maintain PostgreSQL clusters.
 Operation results are persisted in the Console DB and displayed back in the UI.

 ## PostgreSQL Cluster